ToG-Bench: Task-Oriented Spatio-Temporal Grounding in Egocentric Videos: Experiments

 \subsection{Evaluation Metrics}

-Considering the \textit{``recognition-then-grounding"} logic inherent in task-oriented instructions depicted in Sec.~\ref{subsec:toi}, we implement a decoupled evaluation paradigm.
-The system prompt employed for inference is shown in Tab.~\ref{tab:eval_prompt}, where we first prompt the MLLM to infer the category of the referred object, followed by predicting the time intervals or spatial coordinates.
+Considering the \textit{``recognition-then-grounding''} logic inherent in task-oriented instructions depicted in Sec.~\ref{subsec:toi}, we implement a decoupled evaluation paradigm.
+The system prompt employed for inference is shown in Fig.~\ref{tab:eval_prompt}, where we first prompt the MLLM to infer the category of the referred object, followed by predicting the time intervals or spatial coordinates.
 For metric evaluation, we first assess the MLLM’s \textbf{reasoning capabilities} in uncovering the target object embedded in task-oriented user queries within the embodied context.
 Following this, with the recognized target objects serving as guidance, we further investigate the MLLM’s \textbf{grounding capabilities} in both the spatial and temporal dimensions.
 (1) For reasoning capability evaluation, we employ accuracy (Acc) as the metric.
 Concretely, with the predicted object category, we match it with the ground-truth referred object by calculating the cosine similarity between their text embeddings extracted by \texttt{all-mpnet-base-v2}~\cite{lo-wang-2020-s2orc}.
+We also group objects by task types (i.e, explicit and implicit), and calculate their recognition accuracy, denoted as EAcc and IAcc, respectively.
 (2) For grounding capability evaluation, we calculate recall (R) for temporal grounding, average precision (AP) for spatial grounding, as well as mIoU for both tasks.
 Concretely, we apply different $\tau$ ($\tau \in \{0.3, 0.5, 0.7\}$) as thresholds when calculating the recall and average precision following prior works~\cite{cheng2025v,zhang2020does,yao2025omnistvg}, which are denoted as R1@$\tau$ and AP@$\tau$, respectively.
 Furthermore, to comprehensively evaluate model performances, we calculate the above metrics from both object-level and task-level perspectives, and the corresponding metrics are denoted as O-Acc, O-R1@$\tau$, O-AP@$\tau$, and T-Acc, T-R1@$\tau$, T-AP@$\tau$, respectively.
-Moreover, we also group objects by task types (i.e, explicit and implicit), and calculate their recognition accuracy, denoted as EAcc and IAcc, respectively.
+While object-level metrics treat each entity independently, task-level evaluation is stricter as it assesses the fulfillment of the entire instruction.
+A task is considered successful only if all required objects are correctly recognized and grounded, since any failure to identify even a single target results in a zero score for the entire task.